 Conservancy arborist Karen Satterthwaite had also craved more time outside after an initial career in an office setting.
 After completing courses in arboriculture and gaining field experience in the public and private tree care sector, Karen joined the Conservancy team.

-While fall boasts “brilliant displays of color” in Central Park’s trees, Karen also enjoys winter in the Park because of the new ways to identify species.
-No longer assisted by leaves, visitors can determine a species by examining bark, buds, and branch patterns in the colder months.
+And while spring, summer, and fall boast “brilliant displays of color” along Central Park’s tree line, Karen enjoys winter in the Park because of the new ways to identify species.
+Without leaves, trees are a more challenging puzzle to solve, best distinguished by bark, buds, and branch patterns in the colder months.

-Central Park winters are no match for Peter Haupt, our Manager of Tree Care, who grew up working with trees in western Massachusetts.
-A nature enthusiast since youth, Peter studied urban forestry and arboriculture in college, and has been at the Conservancy for nine years.
+Peter Haupt, our Manager of Tree Care, grew up working with trees in western Massachusetts.
+A nature enthusiast since youth, he studied urban forestry and arboriculture in college, and has been at the Conservancy for over ten years.
 When asked why he loves being an arborist in the Park, Peter notes that the unique range of tree species, both native and ornamental, keep his job interesting.

 Right tree, right place